'Rico: London' review: a cheesy action movie shooter, in all the right ways

 On one hand these bugs only seemed prominent online (The Void didn’t turn up once in my single player or local co-op playthroughs) but on the other, the game felt like it was made to plough through with the outlandish violence of a friend, and this is where it’s buggiest.

-Rico: London is available on PC from September 9, with planned releases for Nintendo Switch and PS4 in the future.
+Rico: London is available on Switch and PC from September 9, with planned releases for Nintendo Switch and PS4 in the future.
 We reviewed the game on PC.

 The Verdict